 If the winding-up petition is approved by the court, a winding-up order is then made and served to the company.

-How does a winding-up petition impact directors?
+How will a winding-up petition impact you?

 What are my options if I receive a winding-up petition?